IGNF/FLAIR-HUB/README.md

 - [ ] Add to config : filtering values S2
 - [ ] Add to config : VERBOSE
 - [ ] Align : Transformer for the fusion
-- [ ] ~~Change first layer of decoder for concat featmaps or small MLP~~ align spatial then conv2d for fusion
+- [ ] ~~Change first layer of decoder for concat featmaps or small MLP~~ align spatial then conv2d then UperNet for decoding fused features / UTAE : stack and mean..